-You can vote in person at an early voting centre or any AEC divisional office in the weeks leading to an election.
+You can vote in person at an early voting centre or any AEC divisional office in the weeks leading to the election.

 An interstate vote can be cast on election day at interstate voting centres by electors who are not in their home state or territory.

 For federal elections, electors who are overseas can vote in person at an overseas voting centre (most Australian embassies or missions) or by post.

 A provisional vote is cast in circumstances where an elector's name cannot be found on the roll or the name has already been marked off the roll.
 The vote cannot be counted until a careful check of enrolment records and entitlements has been made.